-Bag for trash / waste.
-I talk more about the seven Leave No Trace principals below, but please make sure that you are packing out everything that you bring onto the trail.
+Bag for trash/waste.
+I talk more about the seven Leave No Trace principles below, but please make sure that you are packing out everything that you bring onto the trail.

-Time passing activities.
-The best thing about camping is the amount of down time you have.
-Bring a book, deck of cards, journal and pen, etc. Or, simply sit in silence, listen to the nature sounds, and quietly express gratitude for where you are.
+Time-passing activities.
+The best thing about camping is the amount of downtime you have.
+Bring a book, deck of cards, journal, pen, etc. Or, simply sit in silence, listen to the nature sounds, and quietly express gratitude for where you are.

 Medical kit.
 You can never be too careful when hiking in the backcountry.
 Always have a small med kit handy, just in case.

 How to find Beatty Spring

 Reviews on exactly how to find Beatty Spring can be confusing and misleading.
 Below, I have provided step-by-step instructions for how to find the spring.